SAEON/national-climate-change-response-database/platform/centos/README.md

 Reference nginx files are defined in the `platform/centos/nginx` folder.
 The server blocks should be updated for the correct hostname, and for SSL cert paths

 # Install and configure firewalld
+Setup a firewall and explicitly allow:

+- Public HTTP traffic
+- Public HTTPS traffic
+- Public SQL Server connections (depending on how SQL Server is setup)

 ```sh
 sudo yum -y install firewalld \